-- 19. The ALJ concludes that Staff established by a preponderance of the evidence that the Commission received notice from the insurance or surety providers for the motor carriers identified in Hearing Exhibit 4 that their insurance or surety coverage was or will be cancelled or terminated.
-Hearing Exhibit 2.
-This creates the rebuttable presumption that the relevant Respondent carriers are in violation of their respective financial responsibility requirements.
-Rule 6008(e), 4 CCR 723-6.
-The record contains no evidence rebutting this presumption. - 20.
-Staff established by a preponderance of the evidence that the Commission's records do not show a currently effective level of financial responsibility, including but not limited to motor vehicle liability, general liability, garage keeper's liability coverage, worker's compensation coverage, and cargo liability coverage in such form and in such manner as required by § 40-10.1-107, C.R.S., and Rule 6008, 4 CCR 723-6, for the Respondents identified in Hearing Exhibit 4.
-Thus, Staff met its burden of proof to show by a preponderance of the evidence that the allegations in the Complaints are true as to the Respondents listed in Hearing Exhibit 4.
-Hearing Exhibit 4 is attached to this Decision as Appendix A. - 21.
-The Commission must fulfill its important duty to the public to guarantee that those persons who hold an authority or permit from the Commission have current, effective insurance or surety, as required by law.
+24. Staff established by a preponderance of the evidence that the Commission's records do not show a currently effective level of financial responsibility, including but not limited to motor vehicle liability, general liability, garage keeper's liability coverage, worker's compensation coverage, and cargo liability coverage in such form and in such manner as required by § 40-10.1-107, C.R.S., and Rule 6008, 4 CCR 723-6, for the Respondents identified in Hearing Exhibit 4.
+Thus, Staff met its burden of proof to show by a preponderance of the evidence that the allegations in the Complaints are true as to the Respondents listed in Hearing Exhibit 4 is attached to this Decision as Appendix A.

+25. The Commission must fulfill its important duty to the public to guarantee that those persons who hold an authority or permit from the Commission have current, effective insurance or surety, as required by law.
 The Commission's only means of performing this important health and safety function is to have documentation of that fact furnished in a uniform format to the Commission.
-The holder of the authority is responsible for ensuring that document is provided to the Commission. § 40-10.1-107, C.R.S., and Rule 6008, 4 CCR 723-6.
-The Respondents listed in Hearing Exhibit 4 have failed to do so.
+The holder of the authority is responsible for ensuring that documentation is provided to the Commission. § 40-10.1-107, C.R.S., and Rule 6008, 4 CCR 723-6.
+The Respondents listed in Hearing Exhibit 4 have failed to ensure that such documentation is provided to the Commission.

-- 22. Because all Respondents listed in Hearing Exhibit 4 have failed to keep currently effective proof of financial responsibility on file with the Commission, their authorities and permits should be revoked. - 23.
-Pursuant to § 40-6-109, C.R.S., the ALJ transmits the record of this proceeding, this recommended decision containing findings of fact and conclusions thereon, and a recommended order to the Commission.
+26. Because all Respondents listed in Hearing Exhibit 4 (Appendix A) have failed to keep currently effective proof of financial responsibility on file with the Commission, their authorities and permits should be revoked.

+27. Pursuant to § 40-6-109, C.R.S., the ALJ transmits the record of this proceeding, this Recommended Decision containing findings of fact and conclusions thereon, and a recommended order to the Commission.